 to support Higher Education in developing countries.
 Launched by UNESCO in 1992, this action plan aims to be a movement in favor of academic solidarity worldwide.

-The UNESCO Chair in Biodiversity and Conservation for Sustainable Development was officially established at the University of Coimbra in 2014.
+The UNESCO Chair on Biodiversity Safeguard for Sustainable Development was officially established at the University of Coimbra in 2014.

 Implement and support a network of researchers and institutions in the fields of biodiversity, ecology, conservation and sustainable development;